celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 Decentralized application to help coordinate and improve the impact metric of non-profit organizations that work with migrants in Latin America.
 [GitHub](https://github.com/nestorbonilla/bienvenir)

+### Poof.cash

+[Poof.cash](https://poof.cash) is a protocol for decentralized, private transactions.
+It is the first native privacy tool for Celo users.
+[GitHub](https://github.com/poofcash)

 ## Additional DApps

 ### Ubeswap